micahlagrange/magento2-poc/setup/performance-toolkit/README.md

 - **Legacy Scenario**

 #### Legacy Threads

 The `benchmark_2015.jmx` script consists of five thread groups: the setup thread and four user threads.
 By default, the percentage ratio between the thread groups is as follows:

-- Browsing, adding items to the cart and abandon cart (BrowsAddToCart suffix in reports) - 62%
-- Just browsing (CatProdBrows suffix in reports) - 30%
-- Browsing, adding items to cart and checkout as guest (GuestChkt suffix in reports) -  4%
-- Browsing, adding items to cart and checkout as registered customer (CustomerChkt suffix in reports) - 4%

-The `benchmark_2015.jmx` script consists of five thread groups: the setup thread and four user threads.
-By default, the percentage ratio between the thread groups is as follows: